lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 I started with the header with my profile picture and name. for the navigation i used a hamburger icon that i call with vanilla Javascript.
 I also want to do this with the items in the navigation instead of using A tags.
 If i would do that the only thing i do with javascript is the navigation toggle.
 By using Javascript to change the main page i want to show that i know how to manipulate the DOM.

 I got the hamburger to work.
-It is showing me the menu i want. id needs a little tweeking to make it look like its coming from the left.
+It is showing me the menu i want. it needs a little tweeking to make it look like its coming from the left.
 For now it looks like it just appears and disappears.
 I come back to this when i am almost at the end.

 I made a container for the main. this is the container i want to use to manipulate the DOM.
 For this it has the following names: